 You got lucky!
 We have no ad to show to you!

 This facility is for adult inmates.

-The Newaygo County Jail is a medium-security detention center located at 1035 E James St in White Cloud, MI.
-This county jail is operated locally by the Newaygo County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Newaygo County Jail is a medium-security detention center located at 1035 E James St White Cloud, MI that is operated locally by the Newaygo Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Newaygo County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the White Cloud Police Department who do not have their own long-term lock-up.